 Network Interface Card (NIC) – For Internet Connectivity

-- Facilitates data transmission between your computer and the network.
+- Sends and receives data between your computer and the network

 How Computer Parts Work Together

-Computer components work together through a central hub called the motherboard, which connects all parts like the CPU, RAM, and storage.
+Computer components work together through a central hub called the motherboard.

-- Input devices (keyboard/mouse) send data to the CPU.
+- Input devices (keyboard, mouse) send data and commands to the CPU.

-- The CPU processes the data using instructions stored in RAM.
+- The CPU processes this data using instructions stored in RAM.

-- Processed information is stored temporarily or permanently in storage devices.
+- Processed information may be stored temporarily in RAM or permanently in HDD/SSD.

-- The GPU and monitor handle display output.
+- The GPU and monitor handle everything you see on the screen.

 Frequently Asked Questions (FAQs)